11 Types of Transactional Emails You Need to Be Sending

 Few good things about this email:

 - To the point subject line which clearly conveys what’s in it for the recipient.
+You can subject line optimiser to draft more such simple yet powerful subject lines.

 - The copy is very simple and direct - they’ve kept the focus on the offer to induce the recipient (me) to take an action.